codsen/codsen/packages/detect-is-it-html-or-xhtml/README.md

 * If you tried to use this library but it misbehaves, or **you need an advice setting it up**, and its readme doesn't make sense, just document it and raise an [issue on this repo](https://github.com/codsen/detect-is-it-html-or-xhtml/issues).
 Alternatively, you can [email me](mailto:roy@codsen.com).

-* If you don't like the code in here and would like to **give an advice** about how something could be done better, please do.
+* If you don't like the code in here and would like to **give advice** about how something could be done better, please do.
 Same drill - [GitHub issues](https://github.com/codsen/detect-is-it-html-or-xhtml/issues) or [email](mailto:roy@codsen.com), your choice.

 * If you would like to **add or change some features**, just fork it, hack away, and file a pull request.
 I'll do my best to merge it quickly.
-Code style is `airbnb`, only without semicolons.
+Code style is `airbnb-base`, only without semicolons.
 If you use a good code editor, it will pick up the established ESLint setup.

 **[⬆ &nbsp;back to top](#)**